- Benefit from dedicated laboratories and computer rooms where you can learn a variety of psychological research methods

 |Qualitative Methods in Psychology||15|

 The aim of this module is to introduce students to qualitative research methods in psychology, building on knowledge and experience gained at Level 4.
 The module will cover the historical development of qualitative methods, key conceptual debates (e.g. the philosophy of science), theoretical approaches to qualitative research, qualitative research designs and procedures, qualitative data collection methods (e.g. interviews and focus groups, qualitative surveys, vignettes and story completion tasks) and qualitative analytic methods (e.g. thematic analysis, interpretative phenomenological analysis and discourse analysis).
-You will be given a chance to collect and analyse qualitative data, and write these up in a report.
+Students will be given a chance to collect and analyse qualitative data, and write these up in a report.
 The module will emphasise the acquisition of practical research skills (in relation to key methods of data collection and analysis) as well as the development of critical analytic skills and a broad awareness of ethical issues relating to qualitative research methods in psychology.

 This module aims to build on the coverage of social psychology at Level 4 by exploring some of the key approaches and topics in Social Psychology in greater depth.
 You will be introduced to key conceptual and historical issues and debates in social psychology, as well as some of the traditional areas of the discipline such as social identity, the self, social cognition and prejudice.
 The module will examine both ‘classic’ studies and theories, as well as contemporary treatments of these topics.
 The module will also cover critical approaches to social psychology and traditions emerging from these, such as social constructionism and discursive psychology.